 Desk-Net can interact with other systems in a variety of ways.

-This page gives an overview of all integration possibilities.
+This page provides you with an overview of all integration options:

 If you have questions about how to integrate with Desk-Net, please email email@example.com.

 Depending on the CMS you use you have these integration options:

 - WordPress Plugin (how it works -- how to set it up -- the plugin on WordPress.org)

 - Drupal Module for Drupal7, Drupal8 and Thunder (how it works -- how to set it up -- the module on Drupal.org)